Liverpool to confirm Bajcetic and Scanlon captures in teenage double swoop | Goal.com

 Scanlon - who previously confirmed on Instagram that he was set to make the switch to Anfield - meanwhile arrives from St Andrew's for a fee in the region of £400,000.

-Bajcetic - a central defender first observed by club scouts in 2019 - has been tracked by Reds representatives in both Spain and England, with Matt Newbury and Kiko Espinar having worked closely together to sell the 16-year-old on their vision over United.

-Both his signature and that of the 15-year-old Scanlon is particularly notable given Liverpool's more traditional reluctance to invest in academy-level players outside of their own club hierarchy in comparison to their rivals.
+Both Bajcetic's signature and that of 15-year-old Scanlon is particularly notable given Liverpool's more traditional reluctance to invest in academy-level players outside of their own club hierarchy in comparison to their rivals.

 Bajcetic and Scanlon are expected to report for duty with the U18 side at Kirkby under Marc Bridge-Wilkinson, with a view to moving up towards the U23s under Barry Lewtas.